 During the first half of the 2nd century AD, one of the most important buildings in the history of Western architecture was erected in Rome: the Pantheon.
 Its main and most impressive feature is its coffered concrete dome, which ends in a perfectly round central opening.
 This oculus kicked off a series of later projects that noted the value of circular openings, which were replicated as glazed skylights and as compositional elements on facades.
-This eventually evolved, for example, towards the detailed and colorful rose windows of the Gothic basilicas.
-In all its configurations, the oculus (eye in Latin) holds a symbolism that goes beyond the traditional window: its luminous projection gracefully marks the passage of time, solemnly highlighting an architectural space.
+This eventually evolved, for example, into the detailed and colorful rose windows of the Gothic basilicas.
+In all its configurations, the oculus (meaning "eye" in Latin) holds symbolism that goes beyond that of a traditional window: its luminous projection gracefully marks the passage of time, solemnly highlighting an architectural space.

 Measuring almost 30 feet in diameter, the spectacular oculus of the Pantheon is completely open; the rain enters the building and slides down to reach the 22 drains located in its pavement.
 However, most of the circular openings that succeeded it in history–from Palladian houses and Baroque buildings to palaces in the Middle East–incorporated glass to let only light through and avoid unwanted infiltration, a tendency that has continued to this day.

 The oculi located on modern roofs require a series of special measures to avoid problems during the use of the building, such as applying waterproof and hermetic sealing at its perimeter, smoothing the transition between pieces to allow for unobstructed drainage, and choosing glass with adequate thermal, acoustic, and visual performance, including a high level of protection against UV rays.
 Obviously, the location of the skylight must not interfere with or weaken the roof structure, and its arrangement with respect to the solar path must be carefully considered.
 Resistance to impacts, burglary, and fire are also important issues to consider.